UnionPAC/toolkit/lib/docs/components/RotatingWords.md

 # 🔤 RotatingWords

 `RotatingWords` is a flexible Vue 3 component that displays a rotating word or phrase with animated transitions.
-It's perfect for adding dynamic flair to headlines, taglines, or intros.

 ---